mattbator/ts2019/peer/peer.rst

 - The latest Peer prerequisities for Nutanix Files can be found `here <https://kb.peersoftware.com/tb/nutanix-files-prerequisites>`_.

+- •	NFR licenses are available for lab environments.
+Reach out via the #_peer_software_ext Slack channel to request one.

 - <...Anything else in terms of value prop/features/spotting opportunities we want to summarize?...>

 Getting Connected